Video: Leaving Home for the First Time

 You’ll have a lot of downtime in college, so stay busy by getting involved in extracurricular activities or a part-time job.
 Having downtime is great, but by getting involved in those activities, you’ll be able to make so many new friends and give yourself something to do instead of sitting in your room all day.

-Related: Quick Guide to Getting Involved at College
+Related: A Quick Guide to Getting Involved on Your College Campus

 Call your parents (6:19)